Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 💪 My Role & Contributions

-Structured the website’s layout and navigation for a smooth user flow
+Designed a clear, intuitive layout and navigation to ensure a smooth user journey

-Built a fully customized WordPress theme tailored to the project
+Developed a fully custom WordPress theme aligned with project requirements

-Improved performance by optimizing images, scripts, and overall code
+Enhanced site performance through optimized images, scripts, and clean code practices

-Implemented SEO-friendly meta tags and schema markup
+Implemented SEO-optimized meta tags and structured schema markup

-Added responsive breakpoints to ensure seamless viewing on mobile and tablet devices
+Applied responsive breakpoints for consistent performance across mobile and tablet devices

-Integrated testimonial and gallery sections to enhance credibility and visual appeal
+Integrated testimonial and gallery sections to strengthen credibility and visual impact

 Managed deployment and conducted testing on the live server
 ---